 The Lake Manitoba and Lake St. Martin Outlet Channels Project (the Project) is a proposed permanent flood control mitigation project to alleviate flooding in the Lake St. Martin area of Manitoba.
 The Project involves the construction of two new water diversion channels.
-The Lake Manitoba Outlet Channel (LMOC) is approximately 24.1 km long with a channel inlet positioned at Watchorn Bay on Lake Manitoba and an outlet positioned at Birch Bay on Lake St. Martin.
-The Lake St. Martin Outlet Channel (LSMOC) is approximately 23.8 km long with a channel inlet positioned at the east end of Lake St. Martin and an outlet positioned south of Willow Point in Sturgeon Bay on Lake Winnipeg.
-The Project Development Area (PDA) for both channels is approximately 400 m wide.
+The LMOC is approximately 24.1 kilometres (km) long with a channel inlet positioned at Watchorn Bay on Lake Manitoba and an outlet positioned at Birch Bay on Lake St. Martin.
+The LSMOC is approximately 23.8 km long with a channel inlet positioned at the east end of Lake St. Martin and an outlet positioned south of Willow Point in Sturgeon Bay on Lake Winnipeg.
+The Project development area (PDA) for both channels is approximately 400 metres (m) wide.
 Associated works and activities for the Project include temporary construction camps and staging areas, temporary access routes, realignment of existing drainage infrastructure, measures to divert surface water and groundwater, and erosion and sediment control.

-An Environmental Management Plan Framework (EMPF) document has been developed to provide a structure that facilitates the management, monitoring, and mitigation of potential environmental effects during the construction and operating phases of the Project.
-Environmental protection plans are a component of the EMP Framework that provides site-specific, detailed protection measures to be followed by contractors and personnel to minimize these potential effects during and after Project construction.
+An Environmental Management Program (EMP) Framework program has been developed to provide a structure that facilitates the management, monitoring, and mitigation of potential environmental effects during the construction and operating phases of the Project.
+Environmental Protection Plans (EPP) are a component of the EMP Framework that provides site-specific, detailed protection measures to be followed to minimize these potential effects during and after Project construction.

-The protection of heritage resources constitutes one aspect of the EMPF.
-Heritage resources are protected under Manitoba's Heritage Resources Act (1986) and are managed by the Heritage Resources Branch (HRB) under the Ministry of Sport, Culture, and Heritage.
-A Heritage Resources Protection Plan (HRPP) has been developed to provide for this protection.
+The protection of heritage resources constitutes one aspect of the EMP.
+Heritage resources are protected under Manitoba's Heritage Resources Act (1986) and are managed by the Historic Resources Branch (HRB) under the Ministry of Sport, Culture, and Heritage.
+A HRPP has been developed to provide for this protection.
 The objective of the HRPP is to provide for two facets of heritage protection: